brettatoms/zodiac/README.md

  - Expect a certain database - (see [Zodiac SQL](https://github.com/brettatoms/zodiac-sql))
  - Asset bundling (see [Zodiac Assets](https://github.com/brettatoms/zodiac-assets))

 And that's about it.
 Zodiac is mostly feature complete although you can expect plenty of bug fixes and polish before a 1.0.x release.
-Additional features like common database setup and asset handling will be done as Zodiac extensions.

 ### Getting started